povik/fold/docs/QuickStart.md

 ```

 Here there's only a few noteworthy points.
 We are passing `undef` as a value for the second and third argument of `memio`.
-This represents an undefined value, which we are free to pass in since for reads those arguments are ignored, and passing in undefined values can be an opportunity for the logic compiler to better optimize the resulting netlist.
+This represents an undefined value, which we are free to pass in since for reads the arguments are ignored, and which we want to pass in should it help the logic compiler with optimization.
 For a reference on the instruction fields we are decoding in the code here, refer to Figure 2.3 of the RISC-V [Unpriviliged Specification](https://github.com/riscv/riscv-isa-manual/releases/download/Ratified-IMAFDQC/riscv-spec-20191213.pdf), page 16.

 Notice that we have a `print` statement in the code printing out the program counter and the instruction we fetched out of working memory.
 This will be preserved through to the netlist once we are compiling to digital logic (it will be expressed through special `$print` cell of RTLIL).

 We have fetched and decoded the instruction.
-Now we want to source the operands from the register file.
+Now we want to fetch the register operands.
 We write the following code:

 ```
 	var r1 [32], r2 [32], r1s [32] signed, r2s [32] signed;